aoifesmith/brandAmi/README.md

 ## Imagery & Video
 * Hero & 404 Illustration images - [Undraw](http://https://undraw.co/illustrations) - Opensource illustrations edited to incorporate yellow hex design colour
 * Logo - Custom created logo using [Procreate ios App](https://apps.apple.com/us/app/procreate/id425073498)
-* Video - Custom made video using screen recording feature on iPad using Splice Video Editor and [Spik.ai](https://spik.ai/) artificial intelligence software to generate speech from text.
+* Video - Custom made video using screen recording feature on iPad.
+The video was edited using Splice Video Editor and [Spik.ai](https://spik.ai/) artificial intelligence software to generate speech from text.
+The audio was split at various points of the video in order to line up with the what was happening in the video.
+The video was converted from a .mov file to .mp4 using cloudconvert MOV to MP4 Converter.

 ## Code
 | Code                                                  | Name                     | Source                                                                                                                                                            |